Polling booths open in UK's limbo EU election

 Milkshakes and eggs have also been thrown at some EP campaign events.

-Strong emotions even prompted violence at one event on Wednesday, with two people arrested in Salford in northern UK when supporters of a far-right would-be politician, Tommy Robinson, threw bricks and other objects at an anti-fascist group in the street.
+Strong emotions even prompted violence on Wednesday, with two people arrested in Salford in northern UK when supporters of a far-right would-be politician, Tommy Robinson, threw bricks at anti-fascist protesters.

-But the strange atmosphere, as well as Brexit fatigue, has left the rest of the country feeling less enthusiastic about Thursday's vote.
+But the strange atmosphere, including Brexit fatigue, has left many in Britain feeling less excited about Thursday's vote.

-Just 36 percent of British people voted in the last EP election in 2014.
+Some 36 percent of the 47 million eligible British voters turned out in the last EP election in 2014.

-And only 32 percent of them thought that the European elections had a great deal or a fair amount of impact on their lives this time round, the YouGov pollster said.
+But only 32 percent of British voters thought the European elections had a great or fair amount of impact on their lives despite the Brexit fiasco, the YouGov pollster also said on Wednesday.

-Some 92 percent of them could not name a single one of the MEPs standing in their region and out of the eight percent who said they could, four in 10 gave the wrong answer, YouGov said.
+Some 92 percent of them could not name a single MEP standing in their region and out of the eight percent who said they could, four out of 10 gave the wrong answer, YouGov said.